 - Glass breaker and seat belt cutter

 Number 4: The SOG Key Folding Knife

-I recently bought one of these sharp little beasts, and I already wonder how I lived for over forty years without one.
+I recently bought one of these sharp little knives and I love it.
 I have had a mini Swiss Army knife on my key ring for a couple of years, and the blades on that are seriously sharp, almost like scalpels, but the design is awkward and too bulky for a key ring.

 The , on the other hand, is so slick that it looks like a real key -- same size, same metal finish, same weight.
 Bt hidden in the genius design is a strong, wickedly sharp blade that is perfect for almost any use.
 I use the knife on my key ring more than I use the little light.
 Both light and blade just make life easier.
 SOG Key Folding Knife